-The sequence for turning off the laser circuit is: turn off the SDN pin by pulling it down to the logic low, turn off Power Supply 1, then, turn off Power Supply 2.
+The sequence for turning off the laser circuit is: turn off the SDN pin by pulling it down to the logic low; turn off Power Supply 1; and at last, turn off power supply 2.

 To make sure the circuit works ok: turn on the laser, measure LDA voltage, it should be between 1V to 3V, at room temperature, the ideal LDA voltage is around 2V.